reactioncommerce/reaction-docs/developer/deploying/platform.md

 ## Applications

-An "application" is a instance of Reaction Commerce and any services, connectors, or container dependencies that are configured to deploy as one to the application environment.
+An "application" is an instance of Reaction Commerce plus any services, connectors, or container dependencies that are configured to deploy as one to an application environment.

 ### create